raspberrypilearning/lost-in-space/en/step_2.md

 Let's make a spaceship that flies towards the Earth!

+--- task ---
-+ Open a new empty Scratch project.
+Open a new empty Scratch project.

 [[[generic-scratch-new-project]]]

+--- /task ---

+--- task ---
-+ Add 'spaceship' and 'Earth' sprites to your Stage.
+Add 'spaceship' and 'Earth' sprites to your Stage.

     ![Spaceship and Earth sprites](images/space-sprites.png)

 [[[generic-scratch-sprite-from-library]]]

+--- /task ---

+--- task ---
-+ Add the 'Stars' backdrop to your Stage.
+Add the 'Stars' backdrop to your Stage.

     ![A space backdrop](images/space-backdrop.png)

 [[[generic-scratch-backdrop-from-library]]]

+--- /task ---

+--- task ---
-+ Click on your spaceship sprite, and click the **Costumes** tab.
+Click on your spaceship sprite, and click the **Costumes** tab.

 	![Sprite costume](images/space-costume.png)

+--- /task ---

+--- task ---
-+ Use the **arrow** tool to select the image.
+Use the **arrow** tool to select the image.
 Then click on the circular **rotate** handle, and rotate the image until it is on its side.

     ![Rotating a costume](images/space-rotate.png)

+--- /task ---

+--- task ---
-+ Add this code to your spaceship sprite:
+Add this code to your spaceship sprite:

     ![Spaceship sprite](images/sprite-spaceship.png)